-Sweet, spicy, warming.
+A Mulled Wine variation that is sweet, spicy, warming.
 This heady mixture is perfect for warming the body and the soul.
 It’s excellently suited to the holidays, or really any time you need a cup of something warm and cosy.
-The versatility of this drink means you can also have a chilled version of it.
+The versatility of the Spiced Honey Wine means you can also have a chilled version of it.
 One serve for the poolside, one for the fireside.

 - 90 ml RED WINE (3 parts)

 - 45 ml PRESSED APPLE JUICE (1 1/2 parts)

 - 45 ml HONEY SYRUP (1 1/2 parts)